jonathanascona/course_guide/README.md

 #### Grade Request Letter

 At the end of the semester you will be responsible to submit a completed grade request letter.
+This may be a new concept to some of you.
+Please review the [example of a poorly worded letter with a discussion](grade_request_letter.md).

 #### Negotiating Competency Grade